shirish93/shirish93.github.io/_ideas/2024-03-15-heritage-reconstruction.md

 Naturally, concerns regarding heritage conservation and community buy-in exist.
 We address these through:

--   **Transparency and Engagement:** Open communication, public forums, and addressing individual concerns will be key to gaining community trust and support.
+-   **Transparency and Involvement:** Open communication, public forums, and addressing individual concerns will be key to gaining community trust and support.

 -   **Expert Collaboration:** Partnering with heritage preservation organizations and experienced professionals ensures adherence to conservation guidelines and maintains the authenticity of the reconstruction process.